mm80843/T3.5/docs/Benef/PBN__Benef_1083.md

 # __Adaptive design approach__

-## Name of the Benefit

-Enables future adaptability and responsiveness to changing needs and circumstances

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased longevity of buildings, reduced need for future renovations](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1210.md)